Yangqy-16/MomeDTA/README.md

 # MomeDTA

-This is the official repository of "MomeDTA: Improving Generalizability in Drug-Target Affinity Prediction by Mixture of Multi-view Experts" accepted by NeurIPS 2025 Workshop: MLSB.
+This is the official repository of "MomeDTA: Improving Generalizability in Drug-Target Affinity Prediction by Mixture of Multi-view Experts" accepted by MLSB Workshop (2025).

 ## Requirements